sidaneal/W6/README.md

-Got it—you want a single clean block, no extra tags, no weird IDs, just ready to paste into GitHub.
-Here’s the polished version 👇

-# 🏹 Lian_Yu CTF Walkthrough> **Room:** [Lian_Yu](https://tryhackme.com/room/lianyu)  > **Difficulty:** Easy  > **Platform:** TryHackMe  ---## 📝 DescriptionThis is a themed CTF based on the Arrowverse.
-The challenge involves:- Web enumeration  - Token decoding  - Credential harvesting  - Privilege escalation using sudo misconfiguration  ---## 🔍 Phase 1: Enumeration### 📡 Network ScanningI started with an **Nmap scan** to identify open services:```bashnmap -sV 10.48.186.153
-Results:

-Port 21: FTP (vsFTPd 3.0.2)
+1. Reconnaissance & Enumeration
+--

+### Network Scanning
+I started by scanning the target IP `10.48.186.153` to see which ports were open and what services were running.

+bash
+--
+nmap 10.48.186.153
+What I found:

+Port 21 (FTP): Running vsFTPd 3.0.2

+Port 22 (SSH): OpenSSH

+Port 80 (HTTP): Apache Web Server

-Port 22: SSH
+Port 111 (rpcbind)

-Port 80: HTTP (Apache)

-🌐 Web Directory Discovery
+Web Directory Discovery
+I visited the web server and saw an "Arrowverse" themed page.
+To find hidden files, I ran gobuster to brute-force the directories.

+Bash
+--
-Using Gobuster, I discovered a hidden directory: gobuster dir -u http://10.48.186.153/island -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt Discovered Path:
+gobuster dir -u [http://10.48.186.153/island](http://10.48.186.153/island) -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt
-/island/2100

-🕵️ Information Gathering

-Code Word: Found vigilante in the HTML source

-Hidden Token:
-/island/2100/green_arrow.ticket
-Content:
-RTy8yhBQdscX

-🔓 Phase 2: Gaining Access
-🔐 Decryption
-Using CyberChef, I decoded the token from Base58:

-Encoded: RTy8yhBQdscX

-Decoded: !#th3h00d
+My findings:

+Found a directory at /island.

+After a recursive scan, I discovered another path at /island/2100.

+Hunting for Hints
+I inspected the source code of the pages I found:

+On the /island page, I found a hidden string: vigilante.

+In the /2100 directory, I found a comment hinting at a .ticket file.

+I navigated to http://10.48.186.153/island/2100/green_arrow.ticket and found a Base58 encoded string: RTy8yhBQdscX.

-📂 FTP Access & Data Extraction
+2. Initial Access & Data Extraction
-Logged into FTP:
+--
+Decrypting the Token
+I took the string RTy8yhBQdscX to CyberChef and decoded it from Base58.

+Resulting Password: !#th3h00d

+FTP Exploitation
+With the username vigilante and the password !#th3h00d, I logged into the FTP server.

+Bash
+--
 ftp 10.48.186.153
-Credentials:
-Username: vigilantePassword: !#th3h00d
-Downloaded file:
-ss.zip
-After extraction:
-unzip ss.zip
-Found file:
-shado
-Credential Discovered:
-M3tahuman

-🚩 Phase 3: User Access
+Inside, I found and downloaded a zip file named ss.zip.
+I extracted it and found two files that were very useful:

+passwd.txt

+shado (This contained the password: M3tahuman)

+3. System Access & User Flag
+--
-💻 SSH Login
+SSH Login
+I used the password from the shado file to log in as the user slade via SSH.

+Bash
+--
 ssh slade@10.48.186.153
-Password:
-M3tahuman
+# Password: M3tahuman

-🏁 User Flag
+Capturing the User Flag
+Once I was in the system, I checked the home directory and grabbed the first flag.

+Bash
+--
-cat user.txt
+slade@LianYu:~$ cat user.txt
-THM{P30P7E_K33P_53CRET5__C0MPUT3R5_D0N'T}
+# THM{P30P7E_K33P_53CRET5__C0MPUT3R5_D0N'T}

-⚡ Phase 4: Privilege Escalation (Root)
+4. Privilege Escalation to Root
-🔑 Sudo Privileges
+Sudo Rights Enumeration
+I checked my current user's sudo privileges to see how I could get root access.

+Bash
+--
-sudo -l
+slade@LianYu:~$ sudo -l
-Result:
-User slade may run /usr/bin/pkexec as root without a password
+The Vulnerability: I saw that slade can run /usr/bin/pkexec as root with NOPASSWD.

-💥 Exploitation
+Exploitation
-Using GTFOBins technique:
+I used the GTFOBins method for pkexec to break out of the restricted shell and spawn a root shell.

+Bash
+--
 sudo /usr/bin/pkexec /bin/sh

-👑 Root Access
+Final Root Flag
+I confirmed I was root and then read the final flag to finish the machine.

+Bash
+--
-whoami
+# whoami
 root
-cat /root/root.txt
+# cat /root/root.txt

-🛠️ Tools Used

-Nmap — Network scanning

-Gobuster — Directory brute-forcing

-CyberChef — Token decoding

-FTP — File transfer

-SSH — Remote access